Assumption of Mary: Catholic Marian visionaries and the assumption

 In the 12th century, the German nun Elisabeth of Schönau was reportedly granted visions of Mary and her son which had a profound influence on the Western Church's tradition.
-In her work Visio de resurrectione beate virginis Mariae, she relates how Mary was assumed in body and soul into Heaven.
+In her work Visio de resurrectione Beatae Virginis Mariae, she relates how Mary was assumed in body and soul into Heaven.

 On 1 May 1950, Gilles Bouhours, a Marian seer, reported to Pius XII a presumed message that the Virgin Mary would have ordered him to communicate to the pope on the dogma of the Assumption of the Holy Virgin Mary.
 It is said that Pius XII asked God, during the Holy Year of 1950, for a sign that could reassure him that the dogma of the Assumption of the Virgin Mary was actually wanted by God and when Gilles communicated the message to Pius XII, the pope considered this message the hoped-for sign.
 Six months after the private audience granted to Gilles by the pope, Pius XII himself proclaimed the dogma of the Assumption of body and soul of the Blessed Virgin Mary into Heaven.